alexlance/userd/README.md

 Debian/Ubuntu/CentOS user management
 ------------------------------------

-    Userd gathers user account information from a specified git repository, then administrates the Linux accounts and their ssh access across a particular server.
+    Userd gathers user account information from the specified git repository, then administrates the Linux accounts and their ssh access across particular servers.

 ### Installation